 Speak to a personal injury lawyer who understands Legionnaires’ disease as soon as you notice symptoms of the disease in yourself or a loved one.
 They can help you investigate the situation and begin building a strong case.

-What Should I Do if I Have (or Might Have) Legionnaires’ Disease?
+What Should You Do if You Have (or Might Have) Legionnaires’ Disease?

 To have a case, you will need to prove that: